BrandonStackDev/BoomShockaFps/README.md

+# BoomShocka FPS

-This is a simple First Person Shooter game.
+This is a simple First Person Shooter game, written in c with raylib.

-I am new to GameDev, this is my third game ever.
-I am so far about 3 weeks into the project.
+I am new to GameDev, this is my third game.
+I am so far about 4 weeks into the project.

 I run on a raspberry pi4.